Hiking in Torres del Paine National Park is one of the absolute highlights of a visit to Patagonia – I should know, I’ve done it twice!

 Rent equipment at each campsite in Torres del Paine National Park

-Your final option is by the far the most expensive.
-Each of the main camping grounds in Torres del Paine rent out tents, sleeping bags and sleeping mats at a premium.
+Your final option is by far the most expensive.
+Each of the main camping grounds in Torres del Paine rents out tents, sleeping bags, and sleeping mats – but at a very high cost.

 Bear in mind, this doesn’t include the cost of hiring cooking equipment (which you can’t do at the campsites), so you will also need to pay for meals at each – an additional cost of between $55,000 CLP ($61 USD) and $80,000 CLP ($88 USD).